ervandew/eclim/src/doc/content/vim/settings.rst

   project A and split a file from project B, you can execute **:Ant** from the project B file and it will utilize project B's build.xml even though your current working directory is in project A.

+.. _g\:EclimMenus:

+- **g:EclimMenus** (Default: 1)

+  When set to a non-0 value, enabled auto generation of gvim menus (under Plugin.eclim) for each eclim command available for the current buffer.